dataluscorp/browser/services/sync/docs/engines.rst

 The engine is mainly responsible for keeping its own record current in the ``clients`` collection.
-Some parts of Sync use this collection to know what other clients exist and when they last synced (although alot of this is moving to using the Firefox Accounts devices).
+Some parts of Sync use this collection to know what other clients exist and when they last synced (although alot of this is moving to using the Datalus Accounts devices).

 Clients also has the ability to handle ``commands`` - in short, some other client can write to this client's ``commands``, and when this client notices,